 For Fernando Barroso de Oliveira, traveling to Athens is never just another voyage; it’s a homecoming.
 Silversea’s Senior Cruise Director & President’s Ambassador to the Venetian Society may be Portuguese by birth and by residence, but his relationship with the Greek capital goes way back.
 It was his first home away from home and a place he has come to know as much as the locals.

 And with Silversea’s recently-announced return to service itineraries in the Eastern Mediterranean starting June 18th, Fernando is particularly excited to see his beloved Athens take center stage.
-Departing from and arriving to the adjacent port of Piraeus, the 10-day round-trip itineraries will explore the Greek Isles, Cyprus and the coast of Israel.
+Departing from and arriving to the adjacent port of Piraeus, the 10-day round-trip itineraries will explore the Greek Isles and Cyprus.
 As the longest-tenured member of the Silversea family, Fernando is exceptionally eager to set sail again and welcome guests on board the brand new Silver Moon.
 The fact that this is due to happen in his beloved adopted home of Athens is the icing on the cake… or, perhaps more fittingly, the powdered sugar on the bougatsa.

 As an adopted Athenian and lover of Greek culture, Fernando shares his personal history with the Hellenic capital, along with the best advice that his more than 45 years of experience can offer.